-For Kelsey, the moto, “Great Futures Start Here’’ couldn’t be more true.
+For Kelsey, the motto, “Great Futures Start Here’’ couldn’t be more true.

 A member of the Wiley H. Bates Boys & Girls Club for over 8 years, he attributes the club for keeping him grounded.
 Last year for his senior college essay Kelsey wrote, “My Mom had one rule for everybody; do your homework before my dad got home.
 In the chaos of our life I started to fall behind.
 While I managed to make honor roll throughout elementary and middle school, high school was very hard.
 My grandfather died; my mom became depressed, under these circumstances the Boys and Girls Club became my sanctuary.

 I could hang out with friends and stay there until closing.
 I could starve of reality until I went home to little or no food.”
 Kelsey said he always wanted to be a part of the Junior Staff program at the Boys & Girls Club and during his senior year, he had reached a level of academic success to apply and was hired.
 Throughout his senior year, Kelsey was not only active as a Junior Staff member, he continued to achieve academic success earning between a 3.0 and a 3.50 each quarter, a member of the track and field team and on the SGA as the President of AVID scholars.
 Kelsey currently attends American International College in Springfield, Massachusetts.
 His love of Boys & Girls Club inspired him to reach out to the local Boys & Girls Club in Springfield where he was hired and works part time while attending college.
 Through Kelsey’s experience as a Junior Staff, he developed an interest in youth development services and professions and has exemplified the goal of having teens return to the community as mentors, tutors, and youth development leaders.